andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ### <a name="convert-models-to-intermediate-representation"></a> Step 2: Convert the Models to the Intermediate Representation

-In this step, your trained models are available and are ready to use the Model Optimizer to convert them to the Intermediate Representation format.
+In this step, your trained models are ready to run through the Model Optimizer to convert them to the Intermediate Representation format.
 This is required before using the Inference Engine with the model.

 Models in the Intermediate Representation format always include an `.xml` and `.bin` file, and may also include other files, like `.json`, `.mapping`, or others.
 Make sure you have these files in the same directory for the Inference Engine to find them.
 - **REQUIRED:** `model_name.xml`